glycodynamics/Tutorial-PyMOL/README.md

 set ray_shadow_decay_factor, 0.1
 set ray_shadow_decay_range, 2
 ```
-Note that ray_shadow whould not be switched off on this task!
+Note that ray_shadow sould not be switched off on this task!
 ![QuteMol](https://github.com/glycodynamics/pymol/blob/main/images/image_quietmol.png)

 ###  David Goodsell like images:
-Prof David S. Goodsell is especially known for his watercolor paintings of cell interiors.
-We can use pymol to create images something similar to his water paining image of Cascade surveillance complex of the Type I CRISPR bacterial immune system from Escherichia coli (2015) shown below.
+Prof David S. Goodsell is primarily known for his watercolor paintings of cell interiors.
+For example, Cascade surveillance complex of the Type I CRISPR bacterial immune system from Escherichia coli (2015) is shown below.
+We can use PyMOL to create something similar to his water painting images.

 ```
 reinitialize